krishnaNinjatech/GoMon-Blockchain-Monitor-Solution/README.md

       time="2024-06-28T02:43:53+05:30" level=warning msg="High-value transaction detected!"
 ```

-# End of POC for 1 test case where golang based monitor is tracking the network for changes.
+# Task 1 End of POC for 1 test case where golang based monitor is tracking the network for changes.

+# Task 2 A quick qudit can be found in the markdown files names as `Basic-Uniswap-Audit.md` and `PoolFactory-Audit.md`

 # Best